section-engineering-education/engineering-education/articles/etherchannel-technology/index.md

 ### Prerequisites
 The reader must observe the following prerequisites:
 - The reader should have a good understanding of basic networking.
-- Good understanding on how to configure switches using packet tracer.
+- Good understanding of how to configure switches using packet tracer.
 - It is best for the reader to know how to work with the Cisco packet tracer.

 To download and install the Cisco packet tracer on a desktop or laptop, visit [this link](https://www.computernetworkingnotes.com/ccna-study-guide/download-packet-tracer-for-windows-and-linux.html).

 ### What is EtherChannel Technology?
 `EtherChannel Technology` is a link aggregation technology that makes it possible to combine several physical links between switches into one logical link to provide high-speed links and redundancy without being blocked by the Spanning Tree Protocol.
 There is a provision of fault tolerance, load balancing, increased bandwidth, and redundancy.
-We form it through negotiation with the following two protocols: ***Port Aggregation Protocol (PAgp)*** and ***Link Aggregation Control Protocol (LACP)*** .
+We form it through negotiation with the following two protocols: ***Port Aggregation Protocol (PAgp)*** and ***Link Aggregation Control Protocol (LACP)***.

 ### EtherChannel terminologies
-- `EtherChannel`- A port-channel architecture that groups together multiple physical Ethernet links into a single logical link which provide fault-tolerant, high-speed, and redundant links between switches and other network devices.
+- `EtherChannel`- A port-channel architecture that groups together multiple physical Ethernet links into a single logical link which provides fault-tolerant, high-speed, and redundant links between switches and other network devices.
 - `Spanning Tree Protocol` - This is a layer 2 protocol that ensures there are no loops when a network has redundant links.
-- `Port Channel`- This refers to communication links between switches that combine multiple ethernet ports bandwidth into a single logical link.
+- `Port-Channel`- This refers to communication links between switches that combine multiple ethernet ports bandwidth into a single logical link.
 - `Channel Group` - A collection of ethernet interfaces on a single switch.

 ### EtherChannel technology protocols
 #### Port Aggregation Protocol (PAgp)
-Port Aggregation Protocol (PAgp) is a cisco based protocol but also runs on vendor-licensed switches that support PAgp.
+Port Aggregation Protocol (PAgp) is a cisco-based protocol and runs on vendor-licensed switches that support PAgp.
 It facilitates the automatic creation of ether channel links by detecting the link configuration on each side and ensuring the links are compatible for forming an ether channel link.
 It works in three-channel modes:
 - On- interfaces - In this mode, there is no exchange of PAgP packets.
 - Desirable interfaces - In this mode, start negotiation with other interfaces by sending PAgp packets.
 - Auto- here interfaces - Respond to PAgp packets but cannot start a negotiation with other interfaces.